Skip to content

 Its natural habitat is in subtropical or tropical moist lowland forests.

-They often feed in flocks and can often be seen perched on branches or flying from tree to tree.
+They often feed in flocks and can be seen perched on branches or flying from tree to tree.
 Little green pigeons are known to be shy birds and prefer to stay away from humans.

 KingdomAnimalia